ncuskey/silver-umbrella/README.md

 1. Paste student writing in the text area
 2. Select appropriate dictionary packs for the student's grade level
 3. Add custom words to the lexicon if needed
-4. (Optional) Click "Load Hunspell" for professional spell checking
+4. Hunspell loads automatically on startup for professional spell checking
-5. (Optional) Click "Grammar check" for LanguageTool suggestions
+5. Grammar checking runs automatically as you type (debounced)
 6. Review automated scoring and infraction flags
 7. Use interactive overrides to adjust scoring as needed